 When you purchase a house you will normally be buying the freehold.
 This means you own the land and property outright.

-Practically all flats in the UK are sold on a leasehold basis, whether house conversions, new build flats or purpose-built blocks.
+Practically all flats in the UK are sold on a leasehold basis, whether house conversions, new build flats, or purpose-built blocks.
 Leasehold means that you own the property for a set number of years, as specified in the lease – this can be anything between a few years to 999 years.
 Bear in mind that if a lease is for a short term i.e. around or less than 40 years then you may have trouble getting a mortgage on the property.
 The flat can still be bought and sold within that period.
 The actual owner of the whole building and the land it stands upon is the person or company who owns the freehold although sometimes the setup can be slightly more complex with a “Head Lease Holder” who owns the land and then the owner of the building below that.
 Ordinarily, you will be required to pay the Freeholder a Ground Rent, which is effectively a rent for the land that your property is on.
 This can be a nominal figure (known as peppercorn rent) or an annual charge, the amount depending on the location and size of the property.

-When a flat is leasehold there will be a management company that is responsible for maintaining the structure and common areas.
+When a flat is a leasehold there will be a management company that is responsible for maintaining the structure and common areas.
 There will be a charge payable annually by the management company for this service.
-Often, the leaseholders are represented on the board of the management committee for the building thus making sure the leaseholders views and interests are aired to the management company.
+Often, the leaseholders are represented on the board of the management committee for the building thus making sure the leaseholder’s views and interests are aired to the management company.
 The management company will create an annual service charge budget, based on previous expenditure and predicted costs.
 They will also build a reserve fund to cover any exceptional maintenance that needs to be carried out.
-It is quite common now for the management function to be outsourced on behalf of the freeholder and leaseholders to a company that specialises in managing leasehold buildings.
+It is quite common now for the management function to be outsourced on behalf of the freeholder and leaseholders to a company that specializes in managing leasehold buildings.

 Once you have found a possible property, it is always worth carrying out some initial simple checks that will mean you have a better idea of whether the property really is suitable before incurring any serious costs.